mnemnion/ax/ax spec.md

  5  `?`  means the reduction is undefined.

- 6  `:=` indicates a noun is a referent of a symbol.
+ 6  `:=` indicates a noun is the referent of a symbol.

  7  `+`  refers to the operation on the natural numbers, whose identity is 0.